-We want kindergarten to be as smooth and as easy as possible so we have listed our most often asked questions from parents.
+We want the entry into kindergarten to be as smooth and as easy as possible for both child and parent so we have listed the most often asked questions from parents.

 4 Year Old Programs

-Your child must turn four before the 30th April in the year your child is to attend kindergarten.
-If your child turns four shortly before this date and you are unsure when to send your child to kindergarten, talk to the kindergarten teacher at your preferred kindergarten or call NERPSA on 03 5721 2755.
+Your child must turn four before the 30th April in the year they are to attend kindergarten.
+If your child turns four shortly before this date and you are unsure when to send your child to kindergarten, you are welcome to phone and talk to the kindergarten teacher at your preferred kindergarten or call NERPSA on 03 5721 2755.

 3 Year Old Programs

-Your child is eligible for three year old kindergarten if they turn three before the 30th April, however your child must have turned three before they can attend kindergarten.
+Your child is eligible for three-year-old kindergarten if they turn three before the 30th April, however your child must be three before they can attend kindergarten by themselves.

-NERPSA has an open enrolment period from mid May to mid July for the following year.
+NERPSA has an open registration period from mid-May to mid-July for the following year.

-An Enrolment Registration Form needs to be filled out and submitted to NERPSA to register your child.
+A Registration Form needs to be filled out and submitted to NERPSA in order to register your child.
 You will receive a letter with a place offer at a later date.